 The State authorizes certain counties and cities to impose a tax on lodging (hotels/motels) with restrictions on what is taxed and how the funds can be used.
-King County's tax is governed by a specific statute that differs from that applied to any other county.5 In recent years, the revenue from the lodging tax has been designated for a stadium and exhibition center commonly known as CenturyLink Field.
+King County's tax is governed by a specific statute that differs from that applied to any other county.
+In recent years, the revenue from the lodging tax has been designated for a stadium and exhibition center now known as Lumen Field.
 In 2021, the revenue will flow to the County and its use is governed by State statue and County ordinance, which allocates amounts among affordable housing (including services for homeless youth), arts and culture, and tourism support.

 Because of the dramatic effect of COVID-19 on the lodging industry, revenue from this tax in 2021-2022 is projected to be much less than previously assumed.

-Table 25 shows the allocations projected when the County Council adopted its plan for the lodging tax and those reflected in the 2021-2022 Proposed Budget.
-Total
+Figure 25 shows the allocations projected when the County Council adopted its plan for the lodging tax and those reflected in the 2021-2022 Adopted Budget.
+Total lodging tax revenue for 2021-2022 is now estimated to be nearly 35 percent lower than originally projected.